Click Below to Skip Ahead

 Male vs Female

-Male Kinkalows are slightly larger and stockier than their female counterparts.
-They weigh a few pounds more but have the same bodily structure overall.
-When it comes to sexual gender differences, both males and females are capable of spraying to mark their territory when they reach maturity at six months.
+Male Kinkalows might be slightly larger and stockier than their female counterparts.
+They may weigh a few pounds more but have the same bodily structure overall.
+When it comes to sexual gender differences, both males and females are capable of spraying to mark their territory when they reach maturity at four to six months old.
 However, the behavior is common in males and typically solved by neutering.

 Regarding personality, it’s hard to tell what you will get in either gender.
 However, males tend to be a little more vocal than their female counterparts.
 Females might be slightly more selective about who they spend their time with.
 No matter what, you’re sure to get an affectionate companion.